-The installation, operation, and maintenance of the 5.6m Earth Station Antenna require qualified and experienced personnel.
-Kratos installation, operation, and maintenance instructions are illustrated for such personnel.
-Additionally, the antenna should be inspected by qualified personnel to verify proper installation, maintenance, and condition of equipment as described in Preventive Maintenance.
-The basic equipment and accessories are either manufactured or design controlled by Kratos Antenna Solutions Corporation
+The installation, operation, and maintenance of the 8.1M Earth Station Antenna requires qualified and experienced personnel.
+Kratos Antenna Solutions Corporation installation, operation, and maintenance instructions are illustrated for such personnel.
+Additionally, the antenna should be inspected by qualified personnel to verify proper installation, maintenance, and condition of equipment.